frankandreace/pangenome-graphs-lecture-SU/README.md

     gfatools asm -b 1000 -u two_ecolis.gfa > two_ecolis.bu.gfa
     gfatools asm -b 1000 -u two_ecolis.smooth.gfa > two_ecolis.smooth.bu.gfa

-However, after discussions with Erik Garrison, it would be better to just run `pggb` instead of `seqwish`+`smoothxg`, to automatically tweaks the parameters of `smoothxg`.
+As specified at the beginninh, it would be better to just run `pggb` instead of `seqwish`+`smoothxg`, to automatically tweaks the parameters of `smoothxg`.

+Now visualize the graph.
+Is it different from dbgs?

 ## Minigraph

 Construct by aligning o157 on the K12 reference using [minigraph](https://github.com/lh3/minigraph):

     ../tools/minigraph -cxggs -t8 ../data/k12.fasta ../data/o157.fasta > o157_on_k12.gfa

+Now visualize the graph.
+Is it different from dbgs and seqwish vg?

 ## Minimizer-space de Bruijn graphs